 Jesuits in Vietnam respond to the chaos left from six typhoons

-Jesuits in Central Vietnam are responding to a flood crisis that has uprooted the lives of thousands of people.
+In late 2020, Jesuits in Central Vietnam responded to a flood crisis that uprooted the lives of thousands of people.

-After many days of irregular, torrential rain from September to date, six successive typhoons combined with the discharge of water from nine hydroelectric dams, have left thousands of vulnerable families stranded in the provinces of Quang Binh, Quang Tri, Thua Thien Hue and Quang Nam, with no access to food, water or shelter.
+After many days of irregular, torrential rain, six successive typhoons combined with the discharge of water from nine hydroelectric dams, thousands of vulnerable families were left stranded in the provinces of Quang Binh, Quang Tri, Thua Thien Hue and Quang Nam, with no access to food, water or shelter.

-Jesuit priests, nuns, Buddhist monks and local governors have collaborated in creating a relief program for flood victims that will provide 20 tons of rice and emergency assistance to 2,000 vulnerable families.
+Jesuit priests, nuns, Buddhist monks and local governors collaborated in creating a relief program for flood victims that provided 20 tons of rice and emergency assistance to 2,000 vulnerable families.

-With the floods decimating over 300,000 hectares of rice and fruit plantations, and killing 50,000 domestic animals in the months of September and October, the Jesuits are looking to later prioritise the distribution of seedlings and livestock to restore the livelihoods of the most vulnerable.
+With the floods decimating over 300,000 hectares of rice and fruit plantations, and killing 50,000 domestic animals the Jesuits provided seedlings and livestock to restore the livelihoods of the most vulnerable.